ericyan/lorica/README.md

 ### Set up the Subordinate CA

-Similarly, prepare a configuration for the Subordinate CA. Not that we have `self_sign` set to false:
+Similarly, prepare a configuration for the Subordinate CA. Note that we have `self_sign` set to false:

 ```json